kotaprasad15/ACM_Epochon1.0_Panini/README.md

+# Problem Statement

+In critical situations, many individuals face challenges in accessing hospitals due to financial constraints, lack of proximity, or emergencies that require immediate attention.
+This often results in delayed or missed diagnoses, leading to severe health risks and complications.

+Our application addresses this issue by providing a quick, accessible, and user-friendly platform for preliminary diagnosis and guidance.
+It offers recommendations on potential medical conditions, appropriate medications, and their correct usage, empowering users to make informed decisions in emergencies or when professional medical assistance is unavailable.

 # Build a Medical RAG App using BioMistral, Qdrant, and Llama.cpp
 This is a RAG implementation using Open Source stack.
 BioMistral 7B has been used to build this app along with PubMedBert as an embedding model, Qdrant as a self hosted Vector DB, and Langchain &amp; Llama CPP as an orchestration frameworks.

 ## Description & Key Features:
 - Build a cutting-edge Medical Retrieval Augmented Generation (RAG) Application using a suite of powerful technologies tailored for the medical domain.